 Watch our video below to learn more useful tips about how to care for your Woodpecker floor.

-However, lightly scratched laminate and Stratex floors can be hidden using touch-up pens, crayons, or wax filler sticks, building up the colour until it matches the shade of your flooring.
+However, lightly scratched laminate and Brecon floors can be hidden using touch-up pens, crayons, or wax filler sticks, building up the colour until it matches the shade of your flooring.
 Unfortunately, planks that have deeper scratches or more extensive damage will need to be replaced.

-Light Scratches on Wood Floors
+Light Scratches on Real Wood Floors

 There’s a good chance that your floor will have some surface scratches at some point, but it’s fairly easy to repair these.